 Our IPVanish review, however, highlights their complete lack of any data tracking or logging.
 This ensures your online privacy as no one has any information sitting around for someone to steal.
 Neither will they report you when you get a DMCA notice, or if law enforcement issues a subpoena.

-Why use a VPN for privacy on the Internet?
+VPN for privacy on the Internet?

 I mentioned hackers in that last paragraph.
 Those who use VPNs aren’t only people looking to hide from law enforcement.
 If you think the NSA spying on you is your only privacy concern online, you’re way out of touch.
 There are new hacks being reported every day, and they’re not being done by government agencies.
 Just regular people, sitting at their computer, who have a little bit more knowledge about computers and networks than you.